jplehmann/timecalc/README.md

-x When visiting the page, should be able to see directions: … x When visiting the page, should be one row displayed at first x After filling out the last valid row, another is added
+x When visiting the page, should be able to see directions: … x When visiting the page, should be one row displayed at first x After filling out the last valid row, another is added x Should be able to click a button to clear to start over (reload?)

 Todo
 ----
-* Should be able to click a button to clear to start over (reload?)

 * Should allow checkbox to round to nearest .25
+* Style it
+  * different color rows?
+  * tool tips on headers with help
+  * prettier buttons

 Misc
 ----
-More cool UI interactions
-Style it
 Deploy to host environment (Heroku)
+HTML & CSS validator
+JSLint
 Github for feedback -- how to allow comments?

-BDD-style acceptance testing
+Cucumber BDD-style acceptance testing
-Try knockout.js for UI interactions
+Knockout.js for UI interactions
+Mustache templating
+CSS with LESS

 Low Priority